 6. Data Protection Officer.
 Worthwhile’s Data Protection Officer may be reached at firstname.lastname@example.org.

 2. Rate Plans.
-In the absence of a specific agreement otherwise, Worthwhile’s standard rate plans (the “Standard Rate Plans”) apply to all Hosting Services provided by Worthwhile.
-Worthwhile’s Standard Rate Plans are as follows:
+In the absence of a specific agreement otherwise, Worthwhile’s Standard Rate Plans (the “Standard Rate Plans”) apply to all Hosting Services provided by Worthwhile.
+Worthwhile’s Standard Rate Plans, based on 12-months commitments, are as follows:

 |Service Name||Hosting Package||Rate|

 |Hosting - (per site, per month)||Unmanaged.xlarge.basic||$400.00|

 |Hosting - (per site, per month), incl.
 Standard SSL certificate and Domain Name Registration and Management (per domain, per month)||Managed.medium.basic.plus||$120.00|